marclitchfield/mind-firsttry/api/README.md

 ### Post a node

 To create a node, provide a source and predicate in the url, and properties in the payload.
-The 'is' property is required, and must be a valid node type.
-To start with, try creating a node that is linked to the built in 'self' node:
+The 'is' property is the only required property for the new node.
+Try creating a node that is linked to the built in 'self' node:

 ```
-curl localhost:9051/nodes/self/idea -XPOST -H "Content-Type: application/json" -d '{
+curl localhost:9051/nodes/self/root -XPOST -H "Content-Type: application/json" -d '{
-  "is": "concept",
+  "is": "idea",
   "body": "I think"
 }'
 ```
+This creates a new node that is linked to 'self' by the 'root' predicate.
 It outputs the xid generated for the node, e.g. ```f729e7bf-e7d2-4ea6-a3b5-dc815e8c54c1```

-Available types for the 'is' predicate:
-* space
-* concept
-* event
-* person
-* object

 ### Post another node